-Check that the minimum flow rate in the installation is guaranteed in all conditions.
+Check that the minimum flow rate in the installation is guaranteed in all conditions on each zone separately.
 This minimum flow rate is required during defrost operation.
 For this purpose, it is recommended to use a differential pressure bypass valve (field supply).